 In this example, expenses payable is a liability account, so the amount is debited to decrease the amount of liabilities the company owes.
 The cash account is credited, which decreases the amount of cash.
 Liabilities go down.
 Cash goes down.
 That balances the books.

 List every cash disbursement with the debit first, then the credit that balances it on the opposite side of the ledger or a matching debit on the same side.
 Practice a bit and you’ll get used to it.

 Why manual cash disbursement tracking is an outdated approach

 Just because you’re able to do something doesn’t mean that you should.
 To this point, we’ve explained what cash disbursements are and how to record them in a general ledger.
-That’s a time-honored method that accountants have been using for centuries.
-In today’s tech-enabled world, it’s time consuming, inefficient, and subject to human error.
+That’s a time-honored accounting system that accountants have been using for centuries.
+In today’s tech-enabled world, it’s time-consuming, inefficient, and subject to human error.

 One example of this is adhering to the expense recognition principle.
-This is a generally accepted accounting principle (GAAP) that states you should recognize expenses in the same period you generate revenue from those expenses.
+This is a generally accepted accounting principle (GAAP) that states you should recognize expenditures in the same period you generate revenue from them.
 If you buy t-shirts for $2,000 and sell them for $4,000, both expense and revenue should be recorded in the same period.

 Combine payments and disbursement tracking to save time & get more accurate books

 The easiest and most accurate way to track and manage cash disbursement is to combine the means of payment with payment tracking.
 With Ramp, companies can make payments and relevant details are automatically logged.
 There’s no need to separately track or manually log.

 Take our demo today to find out how you can save time and create more accurate reports.

 Common examples include cash dividend payments, employee salaries, rent payments, and customer refunds.
 Cash purchases of equipment are also in this category.